Set Your Table for a Sweet and Sticky Earthquake Shake

 - To make homemade dough, mix the flour and salt together.
 Have an adult help you slowly add the oil and hot water as you stir.
 The water is very hot so be careful!
 Keep stirring until the mixture is cool enough to knead (press and squeeze and fold on a hard, lightly floured surface).
 Knead the dough well and then place it in the tray.

-- To prepare the gravel model, pour dry Grape-Nuts cereal into another tray until it is about half full.
+- To prepare the gravel model, pour dry Grape-Nuts cereal into another tray until the layer is at least 1 inch deep.

-- To prepare the alluvium model, mix about 2-3 cups of dry Grape-Nuts cereal with about 1 cup of water and pour the mixture into another tray until it is about half full.
+- To prepare the alluvium model, mix about 2-3 cups of dry Grape-Nuts cereal with about 1 cup of water and pour the mixture into another tray.
+The layer should be at least 1 inch deep.
+If needed, mix up another batch and pour it over the first layer in the tray.

 To prepare the sand model, you will need a ratio of about two parts cornstarch to one part water.
 Put 3 cups of cornstarch in a bowl.
 Slowly add about 1 ½ cups of water to the cornstarch, mixing as you go with a fork or with your hands.
-You will know that you have the right consistency of the cornstarch mixture when it is firm enough to support a test house, but still liquid enough that you can press your finger slowly down into it.
+You will know that you have the right consistency of the cornstarch mixture when it is firm enough to support a test house, but still liquid enough that you can slowly and gently press your finger down into it.
 Another clue is that when you slowly press your finger down into it and then shake the mixture from side to side, it will kind of feel like your finger is in a liquid.
-If the mixture is too thin and runny, and the house sinks way into it, add a little more cornstarch.
-If the mixture is too hard, like the bedrock Play Doh model, and you can't press your finger into it, or it doesn't quiver and feel a bit like a liquid when you shake it, add a little more water.
-Once you get the consistency just right, pour your cornstarch mixture into another tray until it is about half full.
-Figure 5 shows an example of how your prepared trays should look.
+If the mixture is too hard, and you can't slowly press your finger into it, or it doesn't quiver and feel a bit like a liquid when you shake it, add a little more water.
+If the mixture is too thin and runny, like when a sugar cube placed on the mixture slowly sinks in, add a little more cornstarch.
+Once you get the consistency just right, pour your cornstarch mixture into another tray.
+The layer should be at least 1 inch deep.
+If needed, mix up another batch with the same consistency and pour it over the first layer in the tray.
+Figure 6 shows an example of how your prepared trays should look.
 Read the additional notes below before you begin making your cornstarch mixture.

 - To test whether the cornstarch mixture will support a test house, put a small container on top of the mixture in your mixing bowl and fill it with something like dried beans, marbles, or coins-something that weighs about the same as one of your sugar and peanut butter houses.
 See if the container sinks way down into the cornstarch mixture, or if it rests mostly on top.
 (You want it to sink down just a little bit-not to the bottom of the bowl.)
 By using a container and small weights, you can test the cornstarch consistency without potentially ruining a sugar and peanut butter house before you are ready to run your experiment.